gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    efficient operation and avoiding flow control stalls if user message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer needs to be larger.

-   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, this is possible by using the record size limit extension for DTLS according to {{RFC8449}}, in such case DTLS/SCTP layer must be informed so that ULP messages can be split accordingly.
+   Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records, in this case the record size limit extension for DTLS according to {{RFC8449}} MUST be used, the negotiated record size SHALL be communicated to DTLS/SCTP so that ULP messages can be split accordingly and then the record size it SHALL NOT be renegotiated nor changed during the lifetime of the Association.

    The DTLS/SCTP implementation is expected to behave very similar to just SCTP when it comes to handling of user messages and dealing